dubisx/EMCT_final/README.md

 ## How to use (you can skip 1.x and 2.x steps if you only want to generate MIDI compositions):

+# IMPORTANT: # *You must download the tokenizer params.json, the weights and the models from this repository, and store them in your google drive in order to use them*

 ### 1. midi_encode_to_token.ipynb ###